cue-lang/cuelang.org/content/docs/language-guide/templating/references/en.md

 it would otherwise be a valid identifier.

 {{{with sidebyside "en" "quoted-field-reference-error"}}}
+#nofmt TODO: need to implement #nofmt for in.cue and handle error case
-#norun need to implement #nofmt for in.cue
+#norun TODO: need to implement #nofmt for in.cue and handle error case
 -- in.cue --
 "foo": 2
 a:     foo // error